lnurl/luds/spec.md

 ### Note on metadata for server-side:

 **When client makes a first call**
-1. Construct a metadata object, turn it into Json and then into string.
+1. Construct a metadata object, turn it into json, then into string, and then escape a string.
-2. Include that string as is in `metadata` field in first response json.
+2. Include that escaped string as is in `metadata` field in first response json.

 **When client makes a second call**
-1. Make a hash as follows: `sha256(utf8ByteArray(metadata_string))`.
+1. Make a hash as follows: `sha256(utf8ByteArray(escaped_metadata_string))`.
 2. Generate a payment request using an obtained hash.